korcankaraokcu/PINCE/CONTRIBUTING.md

 - Implement thread info widget
 - Write at least one test for each function in libpince
 - Refactorize memory write/read functions
-  - ReferencedStringsWidget refreshes the cache everytime the comboBox_ValueType changes, this creates serious performance issues if total results are more than 800k.
+  - ReferencedStringsWidget refreshes the cache every time the comboBox_ValueType changes, this creates serious performance issues if total results are more than 800k.
   Only update the visible rows to prevent this(check ```disassemble_check_viewport``` for an example)
   - Implement same system for the TrackBreakpointWidget if necessary.
 Do performance tests
   - Put a warning for users about replacement bytes for non UTF-8 types